ok3dotdev/sickerman/README.md

 ### Hi there 👋
 - 📫 How to reach me: Personal Website https://henryoke.com
-- 👯 I’m looking to collaborate on Shopify projects.
+- 👯 I’m looking to collaborate on MERN projects.

 <!--
 **sickerman/sickerman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.